sarisabban/SinfNet/README.md

 * [Microsoft](https://www.microsoft.com/en-us/ai/ai-for-earth-tech-resources)

 ## References:
-When using any part of this project kindly reference the following:

-*

-## TODO:
-* Make Video -> YouTube -> link here
-* Finish up paper
+If you used this repository in your work kindly reference it using GitHub referencing